Cream (CREAM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cream Historical Price

-According to the latest data gathered on Cream live price page, the current price of Cream is 1.32USD.
-The circulating supply of Cream(CREAM) is 2.32M CREAM , giving it a market capitalization of $3.07M.
+According to the latest data gathered on Cream live price page, the current price of Cream is 1.27USD.
+The circulating supply of Cream(CREAM) is 2.32M CREAM , giving it a market capitalization of $2.88M.

 The Cream Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CREAM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.